malishben360/short-link/README.md

 ShortLink provides the following API endpoints:

 * `/api/v1/auth/register`: Registers a new user with the application
-* `/api/v1/auth/login`: Logs in a user and returns a JWT token
+* `/api/v1/auth/login`: Logs in a user and set a cookie.
 * `/api/v1/encode`: Encodes a long URL into a short URL
 * `/api/v1/decode`: Decodes a short URL into a long URL
 * `/api/v1/statistic/:url_path`: Gets the statistics for a particular short URL